Alexandros22/Java-EE-8/README.md

 Then you can open a testing REST client like Postman or Insomnia and execute REST API requests in a beautiful and elegant interface.
 The body of the requests should be in JSON format because the application consumes and produces JSON.

-The RESTful EndPoints in this application are:
+The application has an object-entity with the following attributes:

+"creator":   --> the name of the user which creates the object, should not be more than 50 characters and not null "dateCreated":   --> the date which the object is created (format:"05-06-2019"), must be in the present or future and not null, is generated in init before the object persist in database "id":   --> the id of the object in the database, it generated automatically "isCompleted":   --> a boolean variable (true or false), should not be null is generated in init before the object persist in database
+"lastmod":   --> the name of the user which modify the object last

+We use the RESTful EndPoints (URLs) to communicate with the database and perform the following actions:

 > http://localhost:8080/m1/list/new  Method: POST

-which creates an object in the database.
+which creates a new object in the database.
 The body should contain something like:

 {
 	"creator" : "Alex",